prashant7526/DB2API/README.md

-# DB2API: Automatic REST and GraphQL API Generation for DB Databases
+# DB2API: Automatic REST and GraphQL API Generation for Any Databases

 ## Overview